whirlplatform/whirl/README.md

     GRANT ALL ON whirl.* TO whirl;
     ```

-To prepare dependencies for running platform in development mode you should build prerequisites with command:
+To prepare dependencies for running platform in development mode you should build prerequisites:

 ```bash
 mvn clean install -Dgwt.skipCompilation=true
 ```

 ### Main platform - whirl-app

 #### Server